The $f$-Divergence Reinforcement Learning Framework: Related works

 \subsection{DRL Algorithms}

-Value iteration methods play essential roles in the DRL community.
-Deep $Q$-network (DQN) \cite{mnih_human-level_2015} approximates the action-value function by deep neural networks, but always fails due to the overestimation issue of $Q$ function.
-To alleviate this issue, Double DQN utilizes two different networks for estimation and action choice respectively \cite{vanhasselt10double}.
-Bellemare et al. proposed Distributional RL (C51) \cite{bellemare_distributional_2017}.
-Conventional DRL algorithms consider the expectation of the value function, but C51 directly optimizes the distribution of the value function.
-Dabney et al. measured the loss function with Wasserstein distance to close the gap between the theory and algorithmic results given by C51, and the Wasserstein distance is approximated by quantile regression \cite{dabney_distributional_2018}.
-What's more, Dueling DQN \cite{wang_dueling_2015}, Prioritized Experience Replay \cite{schaul_prioritized_2015}, and Noisy DQN \cite{fortunato2017noisy} are also the frequently used algorithms.
-David et al. integrated the aforementioned methods and proposed Rainbow \cite{hessel_rainbow_2018}, which realizes amazing performance.
+Value iteration methods play essential roles in the DRL research.
+Deep $Q$-network (DQN) \cite{mnih_human-level_2015} approximates the state-action value function using deep neural networks.
+But as pointed out by Van et al. \cite{doubledqn}, the $Q$ function can sometimes be overestimated, which results in imprecise value and lead to a sub-optimal policy.
+To alleviate the issue of overestimation, Van et al.~\cite{doubledqn} proposed Double DQN that utilizes two different networks for value estimation and action choice, respectively.
+Bellemare et al. proposed Distributional RL (C51) \cite{bellemare_distributional_2017} to address the same issue.
+Conventional DRL algorithms aim to maximize the expectation of the value function, but C51 directly optimizes the distribution of the value function.
+C51 cannot generally be minimized using stochastic gradient methods \cite{bellemare_distributional_2017}.
+To address this problem, Dabney et al.~\cite{dabney_distributional_2018} measured the loss function with Wasserstein distance \cite{arjovsky2017wasserstein}, which is approximated by quantile regression \cite{dabney_distributional_2018}.
+Hessel et al. integrated the aforementioned methods and proposed Rainbow~\cite{hessel_rainbow_2018}, which further boosts the performance.